usagm/usagm-press-freedom/README.md

 # usagm-press-freedom

-'Assault on the Press' highlights coverage of journalists, news media and the global environment for press freedom as reported by USAGM sister news organizations.
+'The Fight for Press Freedom' highlights coverage of journalists, news media and the global environment for press freedom as reported by USAGM sister news organizations.
 It is a joint initiative of Radio Free Europe/Radio Liberty, Middle East Broadcasting Networks, Voice of America, Radio Free Asia and the Office of Cuba Broadcasting.
 Send tips or comments to info@usagm.gov.

 ### About USAGM ###